 Mr. Marinelli formerly practiced as a Certified Public Accountant.
 He received the Elijah Watt Sells Award from the American Institute of Certified Public Accountants in 1977.

 Mary Gail Gearns is co-leader of the litigation practice in New York.
 Her practice includes all aspects of complex commercial litigation, with a focus on securities litigation and enforcement matters.
-She represents clients in securities fraud actions, shareholder derivative suits, class actions, and qui tam actions.
-She also regularly represents clients in investigations by the SEC, FINRA, state attorneys general, and various other regulators.
-Mary Gail has substantial experience conducting internal investigations, and she counsels clients on compliance issues.
+Mary Gail regularly represents clients in investigations by the SEC, FINRA, state attorneys general, and various other regulators, and she has substantial experience conducting internal investigations, including whistleblower investigations.

 Many of Mary Gail’s matters involve parallel proceedings by multiple regulators and follow-on civil litigation.
 Her clients include banks, broker-dealers, investment advisers, hedge funds, and other public and private companies, as well as members of their senior management.
-Several of her recent matters stem from the financial crisis and concern the origination, sale and marketing of residential mortgage-backed securities and other complex financial products.
-Mary Gail has significant experience defending against allegations of disclosure fraud, market manipulation, insider trading, sales practice and other regulatory violations, false claims made to the government, RICO violations, and violations of federal and state consumer protection laws.
-During her thirty years of practice, Mary Gail has litigated in federal and state courts throughout the country, including through trial and appeal, and she has handled numerous FINRA and other arbitrations through the issuance of the final award.
+Several of her recent matters have concerned alleged disclosure fraud related to the sale and marketing of complex financial products and securities, market manipulation, insider trading, sales practice violations, false claims made to the government, violations of federal and state consumer protection statutes, and RICO violations.
+During her more than thirty years of practice, Mary Gail has litigated in federal and state courts throughout the country, including through trial and appeal, and she has handled numerous FINRA and other arbitrations through the issuance of the final award.

 Mary Gail is a frequent author and lecturer on securities law issues and other topics related to her practice.